SomeWeekendReading/someweekendreading.github.io/_posts/2021-10-18-vaccine-mandate-history.md

 who&hellip; well, acts inexplicably destructively.

 <img src="{{ site.baseurl }}/images/2021-10-18-vaccine-mandate-history-durgin.jpg" width="254" height="370" alt="Dr. Samuel Holmes Durgin" title="Dr. Samuel Holmes Durgin" style="float: right; margin: 3px 3px 3px 3px; border: 1px solid #000000;">
-Meet Dr. Samuel Holmes Durgin: graduate of Harvard Med School, commissioned as a surgeon in the Civil War, later port surgeon of Boston and chair of the Boston Board of Health Commissioners.
+Meet Dr. Samuel Holmes Durgin.

+He was a graduate of Harvard Med School, commissioned as a surgeon in the Civil War, later port surgeon of Boston and chair of the Boston Board of Health Commissioners.
 For his day, he was highly qualified.
 (Also, improbably handsome, as all the characters in this tale seem to be.
 No idea what's goin' on there.)

 He was on the Board of Health Commissioners in the 1873 smallpox outbreak, and saw first hand that vaccination saved lives.
-In 1901 it came back and he was horrified, and organized vaccination teams that could vaccinate people by force, if necessary.
+In 1901 it came back and he was horrified.
+He organized vaccination teams that could vaccinate people by force, if necessary.
 This was severely overdone: in at least one case, the doctor doing the vaccination had to stich up a head wound from a police officer's club.